What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 For example, I cover the key topics that most bloggers have: how to blog, social media and marketing your blog, the business side of blogging, monetizing it, and how to be productive as a blogger.

-I stick to these key topic categories and it makes it very easy, at a quick glance, to know what you expect from my blog.
+I stick to these key topic categories, and it makes it very easy, at a quick glance, to know what you expect from my blog.

 Here are some key considerations when you are creating your categories:

-Blog Categories Examples
+Blog Category Examples

 Which words do you choose for blog categories?
 That’s something many of my coaching clients ask me.

-Often they want to use obscure words that aren’t easily identifiable as a topic.
+Often, they want to use obscure words that aren’t easily identifiable as a topic.

-If you have a lifestyle blog, keep things simple such as:
+If you have a lifestyle blog, keep things simple, such as:

 Do you see a trend?
 I’m keeping it to two words maximum, and I’m making the topic broad enough that many blog posts can be categorized under these.